 As the preschool years came to an end, our son experienced several drastic behavioral changes -- he was "in trouble" a lot.
 He lashed out aggressively toward other kids, he would get a vacant look in his eyes during times his behavior was most out of control, and at times, he would become so enraged with something "gone wrong" that I would literally have to sit on the floor with him, my arms and legs "wrapped" tightly around him to get him to calm down.
 Kindergarten loomed ahead, and we prayed that the newness of learning would grab our son's mind and reduce the frequency of the preschool behaviors that were possibly caused by mental boredom.

 Jonathan did not go back to that classroom.
 He stayed with my sister for a week while my husband and I prayed and looked for another school to put him in for the rest of the year.
 The Lord led us to a school called Light and Life, in our neighborhood, which though smaller, had teachers and a principal who were educated in how to work with kids like Jonathan.
 He finished up third grade at that school.
 The first three years of elementary school took their toll on Jonathan and our family.
 We found ourselves emotionally drained and decided to move closer to family for support.
 The following year was another experience of educating a teacher, but we did have the support of an educated principal at Fresno Christian elementary who met with us and Jonathan's teacher frequently to develop preventive and positive strategies to help Jonathan succeed.
 The year was difficult, but he did make it through.
-The following year he was homeschooled by a relative who gave very little work -- he essentially played outside for most of his fifth grade year (the year was also unusual in that due to unexpected circumstances, we were living in the living room of my in-laws for a year!).
+The following year he was homeschooled but he essentially played outside for most of his fifth grade year (the year was also unusual in that due to unexpected circumstances, we were living in the living room of my in-laws for a year!).
 In sixth grade, after yet another family move, Jonathan struggled to get back into the routine and discipline of yet another school, but that proved more than he or the school could handle.
 The following year he entered seventh grade, in a public school.
 Two years later, we proudly watched as he walked across the stage, graduating from eigth grade -- despite missing the last week of classes due to his inability to handle major changes/endings.
-When Jonathan applied to the school he currently attends, he was denied admittance due to his past.
+When Jonathan applied to the high school at which my husband and I teach, he was denied admittance due to his past.
 After many people's prayers and our formal appeals, minds and hearts were opened and Jonathan was admitted.
-The first week of school, he met another student who, like Jonathan, plays online games; the second week of school, he spent the night at this new friend's house.
+The first week of school, he met another student who, like Jonathan, played computer games; the second week of school, he spent the night at this new friend's house.
 I cry as I recall his excitement -- due to moving and social issues, Jonathan had never had a friend before, let alone one who invited him over.
-Now, as a junior, Jonathan not only has that first friend, but many others -- and he manages to earn grades of Cs and Bs (not without struggle, but still he does it)!
-Jonathan is a survivor, he is improving, and we try to stay patient with him as he's now at the age of wanting more independence and less parental-interference.
+Now, Jonathan has graduated from that high school (not without struggle, but still he did it) and tried attending college, but discovered his true passion while working as a sound/lighting intern at a local theater.
+Recently, he earned his certification as a sound engineer, specializing in post production, from Musician's Institute in Los Angeles -- thus proving that one, he is a survivor and two, college is not for everyone and we need to rethink how we look at success, academic and otherwise.

 You see, in 1991, I didn't believe in ADHD.
 I thought it was an excuse parents used when they weren't willing to hold their child accountable.
 I assumed the student was lazy.
 I responded to the student's behaviors accordingly, with harsh judgment and actions.
 Oh, I look back now and ache for those kids -- kids whom I didn't understand.
 Was I unfair?
 Possibly.
 Was I willfully unfair?
 No. Was I ignorant?
 Yes.

-A few years ago, a parent of a former student of mine reminded me of the teacher I used to be.
-She recalled that in the spring before I was to have her son in class, she wanted to talk to me about his ADD and problems he would have in class.
+Several years ago, though still quite memorable, a parent of a former student of mine reminded me of the teacher I used to be.
+She recalled that in the spring before I was to have her son in class, she wanted to talk to me about his ADD and the problems he would have in class.
 Tears filled her eyes as she remembered my response -- one I've now tried to block from memory -- one she did not deserve.
-She is now a good friend of mine and we've shared tears and smiles about both of our sons (her son graduated from high school and is now successfully employed!).
 I needed to have a son with special needs to become the teacher my students needed me to be.
 I didn't know that, when my son was born -- I am absolutely certain of it, though, now.
 Lessons learned painfully -- to prevent hurting those in my care.
 It is my prayer that as teachers learn more about their students as individuals, more individuals will look back and say, "Thank you for understanding me."

 *